 This guide will take you through the process of exporting your database from your previous host, so that you can then migrate it to WP Engine.

-Your WordPress database contains all of your website’s content—including things like posts, pages, and categories.
+Your WordPress database contains all of your website’s content—including things like posts, pages, categories and settings.

 - Locate and access your database on your current host.